zhudotexe/redel/docs/redel.rst

 to the root node.
 This method will return an iterator of events that the system emits -- you can use this to listen for specific events, or filter the stream for :class:`.events.RootMessage` to emulate a chat with a single agent.

-A full script might look something like this:
+The minimal script for programmatically querying a ReDel system looks like this:

 .. code-block:: python
     :emphasize-lines: 8